eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/dump_load.rst

     :end-before: //!
     :dedent: 8

-The bool parameter of |dump_database-api| indicates if the statistics data of all entities must being cleared.
+The bool parameter of |dump_database-api| indicates if the statistics data of all entities must be cleared after the dump.

 .. literalinclude:: /code/StatisticsBackendTests.cpp
     :language: c++